TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/user_guide/PopulationSynthesis/V4.0PopulationSynthesis/index.md

 ## Algorithm

 1. Read in the seed population and aggregate it into planning districts.
-1. For each zone randomly draw a households until we meet the zone's total population.
+1. For each zone randomly draw households until we meet the zone's total population.
-    1. When drawing a zone we do so without replacement to help reduce statistical drift.
+    1. When drawing a zone, we do so without replacement to help reduce statistical drift.
     1. If there are no households left to draw from, re-initialize the pool to their original weightings.
 1. Gather the zonal residence and worker categories from the selected persons.
 1. Store the results to file.